varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 See it rendered: [varya.me/styleguide/#/section/1.1](http://varya.me/styleguide/#/section/1.1)

 In some other components I used extra features.
 For example, different social icons are the same `ico` element with different modifiers.
-In the StyleGuide I could documents them all together:
+In the Style Guide I could documents them all together:

 ```css
 /*